sergio-sanz-rodriguez/Arkanoid/README.md

 ---

-## 📌 LinkedIn-ready summary

-*You can copy this for your post:*

-> I just finished **Arkanoid: Reclaiming the Solar System** — a full Arkanoid game in C++17 with SFML.
->
-> ✅ 9 levels, level select, and progress tracking
-> ✅ Power-ups: multiball, ballstorm, plasma/antimatter balls, paddle size, ball speed
-> ✅ Solid physics (substeps to prevent tunneling), full audio, and a sci-fi theme
->
-> If you want to try it, the installer and source are in the repo.
-Link in comments. 🔗

----

 <p align="center">
   <sub>Built with C++ and SFML • Feel free to star the repo or open an issue</sub>
 </p>